 Protect the Commons

 Because the commons encompass so many different holdings, my discussion of the commons deals primarily with the shared natural heritage of the United States of America, our land, water, and air, as well as the organisms that live in those environs.
-I plan, over the next week, to explain the value of the commons as well as why we should not accept efforts to privatize public assets.
+I plan to explain the value of the commons as well as why we should not accept efforts to privatize public assets.
 But the first and most important reason, the one you must get your head around before you learn more, is this: THEY’RE YOURS!